 In 2013, we actually combined Middle Pt. with South Lookout Peak, having done S. Lookout first.
 So Middle Pt. could be easily sequenced with S. Lookout.
-However, since many may not be interested in doing this soft-ranked summit, we are treating it here as a separate climb with Clear Lake as the trailhead.
+However, since many may not be interested in doing this now unranked summit per Lidar, we are treating it here as a separate climb with Clear Lake as the trailhead.
+Even though unranked, it still makes an interesting and relatively short ascent.

 From either of the two parking areas on the east side of Clear Lake, follow the trail that leads off to the north like you were heading for S. Lookout.
 At about 12,200 feet elevation, veer off the trail heading more NW, then west, contouring over to a large couloir that separates the main summit of Middle Pt. from a false summit to the north.
 This is a very prominent and easily identifiable couloir that appears to offer some tundra for footing most of the way up.
 Contour just above a rocky outcrop to reach the couloir then begin the scramble upward.